AliNaderii/todo-list-with-redux/README.md

 # Todo || NotTodo

-Something that exists on almost every single github respository ...
+Something that exists on almost every single one of github respositories ...
 A todo list :)

 ## Features
 - View the optimal layout for the app depending on their device's screen size